-^{1.} The following is told, and attributed to Attar; A thirsty traveller dips his hand into a spring of water to drink from.
+^{1.} The following is told, and attributed to Attar: A thirsty traveller dips his hand into a spring of water to drink from.
 Another comes likewise to drink and leaves his earthen bowl behind him.
-The first traveller takes it up for another draught and is surprized to find the same water bitter when drank from the earthen cup.
-But a voice from heaven tells him the clay from which the bowl is made was once Man; and, into whatever shape renewed, can never remove the bitter flavour of mortality.
+The first traveller takes it up for another draught and is surprised to find the same water bitter when drank from the earthen cup.
+But a voice from heaven talls him the elay from which the bowl is made was once Man; and, into whatever shape renewed, can never less the bitter flavour of mortality.